Hackolympus/Image-Carousel/README.md

 ## Installing

 Make sure the machine you are running the server on has node installed.
 The default connection to the server uses localhost at port 9003.
+You can change this by adding an environment variable called PORT to set the port.

 Else comment out the first line in server/server.js (require("newrelic"))